-It was Thursday evening.
-The local Writing Club was holding its weekly meeting in Alfie’s Coffee shop.
+The Writing Group was holding its weekly meeting in Alfie’s Coffee shop.

 Matt, the Club leader, cleared his throat and waited for everyone to stop talking.
-He took the chance to survey the Writing Club members huddled around the large oak table.
+He surved the Writing Group’s members, huddled around the table.

-Matt cleared his throat again and everyone stopped talking to look in his direction.
+Matt cleared his throat again.
+Everyone stopped talking to look in his direction.

-“Hello writers” said Matt giving everyone his best smile.
-“Hope everyone has a good week?”
+“Hello writers,” Matt cast his best smile at the table of writers.
+“Hope everyone has had a good week?”

-Everyone nodded before returning to their conversations or sipping their hot drinks.
+The writers nodded before returning to their conversations.

 Richard and Moira raised their hands first.

 “Grimes, my Second World War fighter pilot character, has recovered from his serious injuries and is back to full flying duties,” advised Richard, stroking his grey beard.

 “That’s a quick recovery Richard,” remarked Karl.

 “This is Grimes we are talking about, Karl.”
 Richard’s sharp response made Karl raise his eyebrows.